Balls of Fury: Video game

 A tie-in game for Balls of Fury was released for Wii and Nintendo DS by Black Lantern.
 The storyline involves an underground ping-pong competition, based on the film.
 The Nintendo DS version was released on September 9, 2007, with the Wii version following on September 25.
-Both versions take advantage of motion controls to play ping pong, and were not well received.
+Both versions take advantage of motion controls to play ping pong.
 The Wii version was panned by critics, while the Nintendo DS version received better, but mixed reviews.
 IGN scored the Wii version a 1.2 out of 10, but scored the DS version a 6.5 out of 10.